-Priority is to place the child in a safe environment (i.e. admit the child to the ward) and assess further to exclude life threatening injuries e.g subdural haematoma, ‘shaken’ baby syndrome, blunt abdominal injuries.
+Priority is to place the child in a safe environment (i.e., admit the child to the ward), inform child protection services and assess further to exclude life threatening injuries e.g., subdural haematoma, ‘shaken’ baby syndrome, blunt abdominal injuries.

 - A set of skeletal survey radiographs should be obtained in all suspected cases of NAI.
 A further sensitive way to diagnose NAI is Technetium 99m labelled Bone scan.
 However the radiation exposure is considerable and the decision has to be made on strong suspicion with appropriate involvement of paediatricians.

 - The paediatric team should be involved early on to assess the milestones, nutritional status and social circumstances, to rule out sexual abuse and ensuring safety of the child.